Projections, Pseudo-Stopping Times and the Immersion Property: Characterisation of pseudo-stopping times

-For our purposes, we present in \autoref{ny2} an extension of Theorem 1 from Nikeghbali and Yor \cite{NY1}.
+We present in Theorem \ref{ny2} an extension of Theorem 1 from Nikeghbali and Yor \cite{NY1}.
 We extend their result in two directions.
 Firstly, we allow for non-finite pseudo-stopping times.
 Secondly, Theorem 1 from \cite{NY1} states that if either all $\ff$-martingales are continuous or the random time $\tau$ avoids all {\rm finite} $\ff$-stopping times, i.e. $\Delta A^o = 0$, then the random time $\tau$ is an $\ff$-pseudo-stopping time if and only if the process $Z$ is a decreasing $\ff$-predictable process.
-We will remove these additional assumptions and present another equivalent characterization based on the process $\wt Z$ instead of $Z$ in condition $(v)$ of \autoref{ny2}.
+We will remove these additional assumptions and present another equivalent characterization based on the process $\wt Z$ instead of $Z$ in condition $(v)$ of Theorem \ref{ny2}.
+We point out that the equivalence of condition $(v)$ of Theorem \ref{ny2} is one of the key results of this paper.

+Before presenting Theorem \ref{ny2} let us give a motivating example of a random time which is not a pseudo-stopping time and $Z= \wt Z$ is decreasing but not predictable.
+It illustrates the importance of the {\it c\`agl\`ad} property in condition $(v)$ of Theorem \ref{ny2}. \begin{example} Let $N$ be a Poisson process with intensity $\lambda$ and jump times $(T_n)_n$.
+Consider the random time $\tau=\frac{1}{2}(T_1+T_2)$.
+Then we obtain